Phoenix (mythology): Diffusion in later culture

 In the 19th-century novel Sartor Resartus by Thomas Carlyle, Diogenes Teufelsdröckh uses the phoenix as a metaphor for the cyclical pattern of history, remarking upon the "burning of a World-Phoenix" and the "Palingenesia, or Newbirth of Society" from its ashes:

 When the Phoenix is fanning her funeral pyre, will there not be sparks flying!
 Alas, some millions of men, and among them such as a Napoleon, have already been licked into that high-eddying Flame, and like moths consumed there.
 Still also have we to fear that incautious beards will get singed.

 For the rest, in what year of grace such Phoenix-cremation will be completed, you need not ask.
 The law of Perseverance is among the deepest in man: by nature he hates change; seldom will he quit his old house till it has actually fallen about his ears.
 Thus have I seen Solemnities linger as Ceremonies, sacred Symbols as idle Pageants, to the extent of three hundred years and more after all life and sacredness had evaporated out of them.
 And then, finally, what time the Phoenix Death-Birth itself will require, depends on unseen contingencies.—Meanwhile, would Destiny offer Mankind, that after, say two centuries of convulsion and conflagration, more or less vivid, the fire-creation should be accomplished, and we to find ourselves again in a Living Society, and no longer fighting but working,—were it not perhaps prudent in Mankind to strike the bargain?

 Phoenixes are present and relatively common in European heraldry, which developed during the High Middle Ages.
 They most often appear as crests, and more rarely as charges.
 The heraldic phoenix is depicted as the head, chest and wings of an eagle rising from a fire; the entire creature is never depicted.

 Analogues

 Scholars have observed analogues to the phoenix in a variety of cultures.
 These analogues include the Hindu garuda (गरुड) and bherunda (भेरुण्ड), the Slavic firebird (жар-птица) and Raróg, the Persian simorgh (سیمرغ), the Georgian paskunji (ფასკუნჯი), the Arabian anqa (عنقاء), the Turkish Konrul, also called Zümrüdü Anka ("emerald anqa"), the Tibetan Me byi karmo, the Chinese Fenghuang (鳳凰) and Zhuque (朱雀).
 These perceived analogues are sometimes included as part of the Motif-Index of Folk-Literature phoenix motif (B32).

 In popular culture

-There are many works of modern literature make reference to the phoenix.
+Many works of modern literature make reference to the phoenix.
 Examples include: